Plain Lantern Press Browse the Books

 Reading together: a few gentle tips

-The book is often just the doorway; the real gift is the shared time.
-Read aloud if that helps, and let your loved one set the pace.
-Resist the urge to quiz or correct — if a memory comes out a little differently each time, that is perfectly fine.
-Repetition is comforting, not a problem, so a favourite book can be returned to again and again.
-And follow their lead: if a single photograph holds their attention for ten minutes, that is a good ten minutes.
+The book is often just the doorway.
+The shared time is the real gift.
+Read aloud if it helps, and let the other person set the pace.
+Try not to quiz or correct.
+If a memory comes out a little differently each time, let it.
+Repetition here is a comfort rather than a problem, so a favourite can be opened again and again.
+Follow their lead, too.
+If one photograph holds their attention for ten minutes, that is a good ten minutes.

 A book that meets them where they are

-The best book for a senior with dementia is one that fits the person they are today — readable, familiar, unhurried, and impossible to get wrong.
-Large print, clear layouts, nostalgic themes, and gentle activities all work together to turn reading back into something calm and shared.
+The best book for a senior with dementia is the one that fits the person in front of you today: readable, familiar, unhurried, and impossible to get wrong.
+Large print, clear pages, and familiar subjects do most of that work.

 Plain Lantern Press makes books with exactly this in mind: large, readable type, uncluttered pages, and calm, familiar subjects.
-If you are choosing for someone you love, you can browse the Plain Lantern library to find a title that feels gentle, dignified, and easy to enjoy together.
+If you are choosing for someone you love, you can browse the Plain Lantern library for a title that feels gentle, keeps a person's dignity, and is easy to enjoy together.

 dementiabooks for seniorscaregivinglarge printreminiscencegift guide